5 Situations When You Do Not Perform CPR

 Do you stop CPR when you get a pulse?

 No, you do not stop CPR when you get a pulse.
-The heart may be beating too slowly or erratically to course blood successfully.
+The heart may be beating too slowly or erratically to pump blood successfully.
 Until the heart can begin beating on its own, CPR helps to keep the blood flowing.
-When the person starts breathing alone or emergency medical personnel take over, you should stop performing CPR.
+When the person starts breathing alone or an emergency medical responder takes over, you should stop performing CPR.

 Do you give CPR if the victim is still breathing?